jamestiotio/dbsys/project/lab3.md

 a transaction ends might be useful.
 For instance, you may release a shared lock on a page after scanning it to find empty slots (as described below).

-***
+---

 **Exercise 2.**

 Ensure that you acquire and release locks throughout SimpleDB.
 Some (but not necessarily all) actions that you should verify work properly:

-*  Reading tuples off of pages during a SeqScan (if you implemented locking  in `BufferPool.getPage()`, this should work correctly as long as your `HeapFile.iterator()` uses `BufferPool.getPage()`.)
+- Reading tuples off of pages during a SeqScan (if you implemented locking in `BufferPool.getPage()`, this should work correctly as long as your `HeapFile.iterator()` uses `BufferPool.getPage()`.)
-*  Inserting and deleting tuples through BufferPool and HeapFile methods (if you implemented locking in `BufferPool.getPage()`, this should work correctly as long as `HeapFile.insertTuple()` and `HeapFile.deleteTuple()` use `BufferPool.getPage()`.)
+- Inserting and deleting tuples through BufferPool and HeapFile methods (if you implemented locking in `BufferPool.getPage()`, this should work correctly as long as `HeapFile.insertTuple()` and `HeapFile.deleteTuple()` use `BufferPool.getPage()`.)

 You will also want to think especially hard about acquiring and releasing locks in the following situations:

-*  Adding a new page to a `HeapFile`.
+- Adding a new page to a `HeapFile`.
 When do you physically write the page to disk?
 Are there race conditions with other transactions (on other threads) that might need special attention at the HeapFile level, regardless of page-level locking?
-*  Looking for an empty slot into which you can insert tuples.
+- Looking for an empty slot into which you can insert tuples.
-   Most implementations scan pages looking for an empty slot, and will need a READ_ONLY lock to do this.
-Surprisingly, however, if a transaction *t* finds no free slot on a page *p*, *t* may immediately release the lock on *p*.
+  Most implementations scan pages looking for an empty slot, and will need a READ*ONLY lock to do this.
+Surprisingly, however, if a transaction \_t* finds no free slot on a page _p_, _t_ may immediately release the lock on _p_.
-   Although this apparently contradicts the rules of two-phase locking, it is ok because *t* did not use any data from the page, such that a concurrent transaction *t'* which updated *p* cannot possibly effect the answer or outcome of *t*.
+  Although this apparently contradicts the rules of two-phase locking, it is ok because _t_ did not use any data from the page, such that a concurrent transaction _t'_ which updated _p_ cannot possibly effect the answer or outcome of _t_.

 At this point, your code should pass the unit tests in LockingTest.

-***
+---

 ### 2.6.
 Implementing NO STEAL

 Modifications from a transaction are written to disk only after it commits.
 This means we can abort a transaction by discarding the dirty